benbjohnson/litestream.io/content/blog/why-i-built-litestream/index.md

 ---
 title: "Why I Built Litestream"
-description: "Despite an exponential increase in computing power century, our applications require more machines than ever because of architectural decisions made 25 years ago.
-You can reduce your complexity and cost by using SQLite & Litestream for your production applications."
+description: "Despite an exponential increase in computing power, our applications require more machines than ever because of architectural decisions made 25 years ago.
+You can eliminate much of your complexity and cost by using SQLite & Litestream for your production applications."
 date: 2021-02-10T00:00:00Z
 draft: false
 weight: 50
 contributors: ["Ben Johnson"]
 ---

-_tl;dr—Despite an exponential increase in computing power century, our applications require more machines than ever because of architectural decisions made 25 years ago.
-You can reduce your complexity and cost by using SQLite & Litestream for your production applications._
+_tl;dr—Despite an exponential increase in computing power, our applications require more machines than ever because of architectural decisions made 25 years ago.
+You can eliminate much of your complexity and cost by using SQLite & Litestream for your production applications._